-Now that summer is in full swing, many of us are finding these toasty temps to be unbearable.
-The air conditioners are in overdrive right about now, and while you’ve stopped sweating, your temperature may skyrocket again when the electric bill arrives.
+Now that summer is in full swing, our homes can get toasty.
+Air conditioners are in overdrive right about now, and while you’ve stopped sweating, your temperature may skyrocket again when the electric bill arrives.

 Good news – if you try some of the tips below, you may be able to ease off the A/C and save some dough in the process.